servus-social/servus/README.md

 PS: You can try running the SSL version locally using a custom certificate by passing `--ssl-cert` and `--ssl-key` if you map `127.0.0.1` to your domain name from `/etc/hosts` and get a realistic simulation of the live environment on your local machine!

+## Importing your content

+When creating a new site you are asked whether you want to import your Instagram content.
+You can get a dump of all your Instagram data from the app and Servus will happily import all your pictures.
+Great way to get started with an old school photoblog that you can self-host (and is Nostr ready)!

 ## Managing your content

 **Post using any Nostr client** such as [YakiHonne](https://yakihonne.com/) (they have good mobile apps!).